Azure/azure-functions-kafka-extension/samples/README.md

 ### Locally

-Having Kafka installed locally as described in [previous section](#Getting-started-with-Kafka-locally).
-Then run the function locally using the following local.settings.json:
+1. Having Kafka installed locally as described in [previous section](#Getting-started-with-Kafka-locally) with the following minor change:
+    - When specifying the configuration values for the Kafka connector, type `org.apache.kafka.connect.json.JsonConverter` in the **Value converter class** field.

+2. Then run the function locally using the following local.settings.json:

 ```json
 {